stedwick/PhilNav-Python-RaspberryPi/README.md

 It uses a client/server model; the server runs on a Raspberry Pi with a Picam 3 NoIR camera, and the client runs on your Windows, Apple macOS, or Linux PC.
 They communicate over Wi-Fi or ethernet via UDP multicast.

 It's free and open source on GitHub, written from scratch in Python3 by Philip Brocoum.
-There are no dependencies on the original SmartNav hardware or software (it's discontinued anyway by NaturalPoint).
+There are no dependencies on the original SmartNav hardware or software (it's discontinued anyway by NaturalPoint as of 2018).

 ## Running PhilNav